Dr Vasilis Sarhosis

 Geotechnical Engineering has a vital role to play in delivering our future energy needs.
 I am particularly interested in the development of innovative solutions to support the next generation of offshore energy capture technologies (wind, wave, tidal), unconventional gas activities (Underground Coal Gasification and Coal Bed Methane), geothermal energy and geological storage of carbon dioxide all of which are essential in order to secure environmental sustainability and a low carbon future.

-FULLY FUNDED PHD SCHOLARSHIP OPPORTUNITY: An exciting opportunity exists for a strong candidate to obtain a fully funded scholarship to pursue a PhD.
+FULLY FUNDED PHD SCHOLARSHIP OPPORTUNITY: An exciting opportunity exists for a strong candidate to obtain a fully funded scholarship to pursue a PhD in the area of structural masonry (click here for the studentship).
 For further information, please contact me.

 Postdoctoral Fellowship Opportunities: We support excellent early career researchers in applying for their own funding to join us.
 Some possible sources of funding are: EPSRC Fellowship, Royal Academy of Engineering Research Fellowship, Newton International Fellowship.